colinlease/AgentShell/docs/using_agentshell.md

 This guide is for people who have already launched AgentShell and want to understand the main UI, the assistant controls, and the runtime/debug surfaces that are available today.

 It is intentionally practical rather than exhaustive.
-Everything here is grounded in the current codebase.

 ## What You See When The App Starts